 Understanding Walmart's Unusual Options Activity

-Walmart (NYSE:WMT) shares experienced unusual options activity on Thursday.
-The stock price moved up to $141.68 following the option alert.
+Shares of Walmart (NYSE:WMT) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $141.47.

 "Out of the money" contracts are unusual because they are purchased with a strike price far from the underlying asset price.
 "Out of the money" occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 Buyers and sellers try to take advantage of a large profit margin in these instances because they are expecting the value of the underlying asset to change dramatically in the future.